From purpose-driven marketing to new-age digital campaigns, the field of marketing is in for a major overhaul in the near future.

 Memes, online trends, hilarious hashtags, trending videos; there’s nothing that hasn’t, or cannot, be leveraged by marketing the moment.

 Innovation in Traditional Sectors

 Marketing is bound to evolve in many ways given the disruption caused.
 Sectors that have been hit the worst are the ones that rely heavily on social gatherings and interactions.
-Businesses operating out of malls and large shopping complexes, restaurants, movie theaters, real-estate and automobile have all faced major brunt of the pandemic.
+Businesses like shopping complexes, restaurants, movie theaters, real-estate and automobiles have all faced the major brunt of the pandemic.
 But, as they look forward to a post-corona world, big changes are in the pipeline.

-With numerous leaps in technology, marketing practices are poised to undergo longlasting crucial changes in line with behavior change among consumers.
-While fashion & lifestyle brands have started shifting completely online, real-estate and automobile sectors are in process to do the same.
+With numerous leaps in technology, marketing practices are poised to undergo long-lasting crucial changes in line with behavior change among consumers.
+While fashion & lifestyle brands have started shifting completely online, the real-estate and automobile sectors are in the process to do the same.
 Automobile companies are already creating digital dealerships.
-Real-estate, too, is gearing up for digitisation like never before to make sure the sector remains afloat.
+Real estate, too, is gearing up for digitisation like never before to make sure the sector remains afloat.

 In conclusion, brands across sectors will reevaluate marketing approaches causing drastic shifts in practices.
-With limited budget, organic media attention will be more relevant than paid channels.
+With a limited budget, organic media attention will be more relevant than paid channels.
 Education will become a constant component in communication campaigns; especially for health & hygiene companies.
-There will be increased focus on awareness centric campaigns that keep people informed and counter misinformation.
+There will be an increased focus on awareness-centric campaigns that keep people informed and counter misinformation.
 And, most strikingly, brands will spend less time promoting products/services, and more driving the larger message.